 Blank cells need to be filled by the institution, either by providing quantitative data or by selecting one of the options from a drop-down list.
 Cells in light grey are optional: they only need to be filled by the institution when deemed relevant for this exercise.
 Cells in dark grey should not be filled by the institution.

-For the data input section (part 2), amounts will be reported as indicated in the template: in # thousands, # units, or EUR million.
 For intervals, the following notations are used: square brackets [] when values are included, or round brackets () when they are excluded, for example: [10-15%) means from 10% to 15%, including 10% but excluding 15%.
-Reporting shall follow the rules in table 2.
-As a result of these specifications, the SRB does not expect to receive templates with empty blank cells.